All things were made through him. Without him was not anything made that has been made. — John 1:3, World English Bible translation.

 Romans 8:20-22 - For the creation was subjected to vanity, not of its own will, but by reason of him who subjected it, in hope [21] that the creation itself also will be delivered from the bondage of decay into the liberty of the glory of the children of God.
 [22] For we know that the whole creation groans and travails in pain together until now. -- World English.

 The angels in heaven, who always see the face of God, were not subjected to this vanity, but, due to Adam’s disobedience, the human creation on the earth has been subjected to vanity.
-(Ecclesiastes 1:2,13-17) Thus, is should be apparent that the "whole creation" being spoken of in Romans 8: does not include the invisible creation of the angels.
+(Ecclesiastes 1:2,13-17) Thus, is should be apparent that the "whole creation" being spoken of in Romans 8: does not include the invisible realm of the angels.

 Also, we note that Paul when speaking of the ransom sacrifice Jesus gave, said that the man Christ Jesus gave himself as a ransom for all.
 (1 Timothy 2:5,6) Does "all" in this verse refer to absolutely the entire created universe?
 Does it include the angels?
 Obviously not.
 Jesus gave his body of flesh for the life of the world (John 6:51).
 The "world" (kosmos) he died for is the same world into which sin came by the first man, Adam.
 (Romans 5:12-19) He did not give his body of flesh for the life of the angels, who are not flesh.